deanmtownsley/Flash-X-snia-stage/README.md

 4. If a merge conflict occurs when merging main into the feature branch _do not_ attempt to resolve conflicts using the  GitHub web interface - such an attempt can results in an unintended merge.
 5. Do not rebase a feature branch that has already been pushed to the GitHub repository.
+6. When you are ready, create a PR from feature branch to merge branch.
+If no conflict occur in the merge branch you are done.
+If conflicts occur, then depending on the extent and type of conflicts the resolution will be done on a case by case basis.

 ## Containerization Workflows